 Today, head out of Reykjavik to Thingvellir National Park, on the shores of Iceland's largest lake.
 This UNESCO World Heritage Site is where the Althing, the oldest legislative assembly in the world, was first convened, and a place of great significance and national importance.
 The National Park also lies in a rift valley that marks the crest of the Mid-Atlantic Ridge and the boundary between the North American and Eurasian tectonic plates - this is one of Iceland's most fascinating and visually stunning geological places.
 Drive on to the village of Laugarvatn and continue through farmland areas to the Geysir geothermal fields, with bubbling mud pools and the regularly erupting Strokkur geyser.
 Then visit the beautiful and dramatic two-tiered Gullfoss Waterfall, a spectacular sight in winter when frozen mid-cascade.
 Overnight in the Hella/Hvolsvollur area.

 Today you’ll explore the iconic South Shore, a region lined with volcanic mountains and glacier views.
 We suggest a visit to the LAVA Centre in Hvollsvollur town.
 Here you’ll enjoy interactive exhibits about the volcanoes and earthquakes that helped create Iceland.
 Driving along the south shore you can also visit the spectacular waterfalls, Seljalandsfoss and Skogafoss.
 Drive by Myrdalsjokull glacier.
 Continue to Reynisfjara beach and its striking black sands, to view the extraordinary rock formations and thundering waves of the Atlantic Ocean.
 Continue onwards, passing Eldhraun, the largest known single lava flow, as you head to your overnight accommodation.
-Overnight in the Southeast area.
+Overnight in the Hofn area